 For an encore, she and Rogers decided it was time to go solo, move to Dallas (Rogers’ hometown) and open their very own restaurant, Gemma.
 In Latin, gemma means the bud of a plant; in Italian, “the precious one.”

-Originally from Adelaide, South Australia Matt Wilkin Master Sommelier has travelled the globe for 27 years immersing himself in all facets of the wine industry. from humble beginnings in the McLaren Vale region, before venturing further afield to the UK in 1998 following a number of years working in restaurants and vineyards throughout Australia and France.
+Matt Wilkin Master Sommelier has travelled the globe for 30 years immersing himself in all facets of the wine industry; from humble beginnings in McLaren Vale South Australia, before venturing further afield to the UK in 1998 following a number of years working in hospitality & wineries throughout Australia and France.

-Matt has held a variety of prestigious roles including Executive Sommelier with Chef Eric Chavot at the Michelin two-starred Capital Restaurant and Hotel Group Knightsbridge London, where he oversaw wine purchasing, staff training, private client tastings and cellar management for 6 operations.
-He now jointly owns and runs London-based wine company H2Vin ltd specialising in the Loire, Burgundy and Rhône.
-Matt also consults several highly rated London restaurants, is proactively involved in the Court of Master Sommeliers as an Examiner and a regular Judge for the UK Sommelier of the Year Competition and Decanter World Wine Awards.
+Matt has held a variety of prestigious roles including Executive Sommelier with Chef Eric Chavot at Michelin two-starred Capital Hotel Group London, where he oversaw wine purchasing, staff training, private client tastings & cellar management for 6 operations.
+He now jointly owns London-based wine company H2Vin specialising in the Loire, Burgundy, Rhône, Spain & South Africa.
+Matt also consults several London restaurants, educates and adjudicates for the Court of Master Sommeliers’ worldwide, assists as a regular Judge for The UK Sommelier of the Year Competition, TEXSOM IWA and Decanter World Wine Awards.

-His dedication to his trade has been recognised through a number of high profile Awards and Academic achievements including: Champagne Trophée Ruinart UK Sommelier of the Year 2005, MS Diploma The Court of Master Sommeliers Worldwide, WSET Diploma, The Dom Perignon Award of Excellence 2004, Wine International Sommelier of the Year 2002, Harpers & Queen / Moët & Chandon UK Sommelier of the Year 2002, Hunters & Frankau 2002 Cigar Travel Award Scholarship, The Gosset Champagne Trophée Cèlébris 2002 for Best Wine List UK and, most recently, Young Australian Achiever of the Year in the UK.
+His dedication has been recognised through a number of high profile Awards and Achievements: Champagne Trophée Ruinart UK Sommelier of the Year 2005, MS Diploma Court of Master Sommeliers, WSET Diploma, Dom Perignon Award of Excellence 2004, Wine International Sommelier of the Year 2002, Harpers & Queen / Moët & Chandon UK Sommelier of the Year 2002, Hunters & Frankau 2002 Cigar Travel Award Scholarship, Gosset Champagne Trophée Cèlébris UK 2002 and Young Australian Achiever of the Year in the UK 2009.

 Certified Master Sake & Shochu Sommelier, Jizake Educator.
 Born in Japan where his family has grown Japanese wine grape, Koshu, for generations, Toshio grew up helping the business from a young age.
 Following his college education in the US and employment at an international trading company in Tokyo, Toshio joined Chateraise, a pastry and wine company as Director of Sales.
 There, he was put in charge of overseeing the personal wine collection of the company's president, which intrigued him to enter the world of wine stewardship and research.
 Toshio joined Mutual Trading Company in 2002, where he is Manger of the Business Development Department in marketing Japanese foods, Jizake, and Shochu to the mainstream American trade.
 With his passion and expertise in Jizake, Shochu, and Wine, Toshio aims to further promote Japanese food and Sake cultures to new, international audiences.
 He has hosted "The Science of Sake" VIP Sake Pairing , "Mystery of Sake" VIP Sake Investigation Lecture,"LA Sake Festival" Sake Education Class, and "Japanese Food Festival" Sake Seminar in 2009.
 Since 2010, he has been Vice President & Executive Instructor at Sake School of America.